naitikmundra/coc-hospital-constraint-allocation/README.md

 **Result:** Exactly the same numbers as Policy 1 (0 / 68 / 32 rejected).
 This tells us that in this test, the "flexibility" in Policy 1 (letting patients wait 2 hours then use a higher bed) almost never actually got used — probably because when a patient was stuck waiting, ALL bed types were full anyway, not just their own type.
 **Score:** 44.67 out of 95 (tied with Policy 1)

+**Revision:** Since acuity 1 patients are not being rejected, and allocating them beds after 2 hours seems bad idea for other seeds, we limited to general only for acuity 1 regardless of wait time.

 ### Policy 3 — "Hold 2 critical beds in reserve for Level 2"
 - Same as Policy 1, but 2 critical beds are kept empty, saved only for Level 2 patients.